 This is a form of hair shedding that leaves no scarring effect.
 It happens similarly and equally among men and women across the world.
 In anagen effluvium, the hair shaft is tapered, narrowed, altered, or broken off.

 This disorder is strongly associated with chemotherapy, a primary, cancer treatment.
-Due to the side effects of the chemotherapy, hairs suffer a toxic or inflammatory insult, causing damage to the hair bulb, and leading the hair shaft to become fractured.
+Chemotherapy may have side effects that can affect hair health, potentially causing damage to the hair bulb and leading to changes in the hair shaft.
 The condition of hair loss varies between patients, but it is abnormal to have complete hair loss within the first 2 to 3 months of the chemotherapy.

 Once chemotherapy started, anagen effluvium occurs within days to a few weeks.
-However, in many cases, within 3 to 6 months of completing the therapy, your hair will show some noticeable regrowth.
+In many cases, some level of hair regrowth may be observed within 3 to 6 months after completing the therapy.

 4. Other types of hair loss